websemantics/stone-theme/README.md

 Stone theme is built with `less` and is dead easy to customize by changing themes variables in `resources/less/theme/variables.less`.

-To change the dominant/primary theme color, change the value of `brand-primary` in `resources/config/variables.php` as follows,
+For example, to change the dominant/primary theme color, simply change the value of `brand-primary` variable in `resources/config/variables.php` as follows,

 ```
 'brand-primary'          => '#43AAC5',
 ```

+That's it!

 ![Theme Customization](https://github.com/websemantics/stone-theme/raw/master/docs/stone-5.png "Theme Customization")